loganbaby/loganbaby/README.md

 ### *Location: St. Petersburg* <hr>

 ### **About me:**
-#### *__Back-end developer, no commercial experience.
+#### *__Backend developer, no commercial experience.
 At the moment I am in the discovery of the IT community in the opinion of the socially significant products of "UnicornWitnesses", the leading development for the regular launch of MuteIt, for which a cross-platform audio module was written to play sound at a low level__* <hr>

 <div class align="center">